 wrestle kingdom was indeed good fun. alongside the matches windsor mentions i also liked the jr heavyweight tag match (though sometimes almost too smoothly executed) and the jr heavyweight match. worried for the state of shibata's and ishii's organs and brains though.

-― lazy rascals, spending their substance, and more, in riotous living (Merdeyeux), Tuesday, 5 January 2016 04:35 (three years ago) Permalink
+― lazy rascals, spending their substance, and more, in riotous living (Merdeyeux), Tuesday, 5 January 2016 04:35 (five years ago) link

 Jericho calls The New Day trap queens

 ― qualx, Tuesday, 5 January 2016 05:05 (five years ago) link

 The timing makes sense for all four of these guys.
 Nakamura has been considering this for a while I think, and he's at the age where it's now or never if there's any hope of becoming a star in the US.

 Daniel Bryan would probably sign a waiver absolving WWE of anything they ask for if they bring him back to wrestle Nak.